 Corticotropin is a highly purified sterile preparation of adrenocorticotropic hormone (ACTH).
 It is currently only commercially available in gelatin to provide a prolonged release in tissues after subcutaneous or intramuscular injection.
 ACTH stimulates the adrenal cortex to produce multiple hormones, including cortisol, corticosterone and aldosterone.

-Documentation that individual is free from suspected congenital infection
+· Documentation that patient does not have a suspected congenital infection

-Disease response is indicated by improvement or resolution of symptoms and/or normalization of laboratory tests
+· Disease response with treatment as indicated by resolution of symptoms and/or normalization of laboratory tests; AND

 LENGTH OF AUTHORIZATION

 Coverage will be provided for 1 month and may be renewed.